What's the Purpose of a Shareholders' Agreement

 A shareholder’s agreement can function much like a pre-nuptial agreement in a marriage.
 It can avoid a lot of the uncertainty in entering into a relationship and minimize the problems that arise when partners break up.

-The attorneys of Bellas & Wachowski Attorneys at Law are experienced in establishing businesses and have dealt with many disputes between business owners.
+The Chicago Business Lawyers of Bellas & Wachowski are uniquely experienced in establishing businesses and have dealt with many disputes between business owners.
 We encourage our business clients to establish a trusting relationship with trusted business advisers who can help guide a business from the startup phase, through growth, into preservation and the inevitable breakup.
 Our first goal is to discourage litigation and we seek every means of avoiding conflict.
 Our success record speaks for itself.

 Bellas & Wachowski Attorneys at Law